Skip to content

 Roofing in Houston

 Roofing in Houston has one job before any other: survive the next named storm.
 The metro sits inside NOAA's Atlantic hurricane basin and the Texas Department of Insurance windstorm catastrophe area, and every roofing decision (material, fastener pattern, deck attachment, underlayment) answers to that.
-Most of our matched homeowners ask for two things on day one: a licensed, insured contractor who knows local wind-zone code, and a fast match without the price-anchor games.
+Most homeowners we connect to roofers ask for two things on day one: a contractor who carries license and insurance and knows local wind-zone code, and a fast connection without the price-anchor games.
 That is what this hub is built around.

-If your roof is past 15 years old, has lost shingles in a recent gust event, or hasn't been inspected since Beryl in 2024, get matched with vetted Houston roofers.
-Most network pros offer a free post-storm inspection and a written report you can use with your carrier.
+If your roof is past 15 years old, has lost shingles in a recent gust event, or hasn't been inspected since Beryl in 2024, talk to Houston roofers in our network.
+Most network pros offer a post-storm inspection and a written report you can use with your carrier.

 What's different about roofing in Houston